liquidcrystallized/Meiryou/README.md

 # Meiryou
 Meiryou (明瞭) is a free and open source application that helps Japanese learners acquire vocabulary by reading.

+## How It Works

+Read as you learn.
+Your familiarity with a word is indicated by the the background colour of the word.
+The colour changes the more familiar you are with a word.
+When a word becomes well known, the colour will disappear altogether.

+You'll also be able to click on a word to see and edit various stats and info about a word.

 ## Planned Features

 ### Offline and local first